dustin-anthc/test-wiki-cloning/Standards & Sources/Weatherization-Audit-Requirements.md

 - What energy estimating method is used?

+>AKWarm conducts a monthly energy balance on a house design to determine potential energy requirements.
+The monthly energy balance includes monthly bin analyses of specific building components and mechanical systems.
+It evaluates the effects of solar and internal gains and determines space heating, water heating, appliances needs, based on monthly modeling of both above-grade and below grade building envelope components

+>1.
+AKWarm uses the user-supplied information for house size, location, occupant level (number of bedrooms plus one), and energy component descriptions.

+>2.
+From the Energy Library, AKWarm gets the weather information (temperature, wind speed and design temperature) and fuel and electric prices for the city where the home is located.

+>3.
+For each energy use, AKWarm does monthly calculations: each routine internally loops through each month’s weather information.

+>For additional information, see the [[General Overview of the Residential Space Heating Calculation|Space-Heating-and-Cooling-Energy-Calculations#general_overview]] and/or the [[Technical Users Manual section|1998-Tech-Manual#]] on the house heat balance.

 - What format of climatic data is used?
 If degree-day weather data is used, what base temperature is used and why?
 Which weather data sites are used by different subgrantees in the Grantee territory?